 Chris completed a specialist fellowship in shoulder and elbow surgery under Professor Tim Bunker.

 He has a particular interest in Sports injuries related to the shoulder and was awarded a Diploma in Sports and Exercise Medicine by the Royal College of Surgeons in Edinburgh.

 Chris has always had a strong research ethic and believes that improvements in outcomes for patients can only be achieved by well controlled research.
 Previously, he held the position of full-time Clinical Lecturer in Trauma and Orthopaedic Surgery (the first in the country for orthopaedics) at the University of Warwick, funded by the National Institute for Health Research.
 He has been the Orthopaedic Research lead and Trauma Lead Consultant at the Royal Devon and Exeter hospital.

-He has a keen interest in teaching and holds a Post Graduate Certificate in Medical Education, as well as being recognised as a Fellow of the Higher Education Academy.
+He has a keen interest in teaching and holds a Post Graduate Certificate in Medical Education, as well as being recognised as a Fellow of the Higher Education Acadamy.
 He is involved in the teaching of medical students at the University of Exeter and holds and honorary clinical lecturer post.
 He also supervises the training of future orthopaedic surgeons.
 He has supervised PhD, MD and MSc students in the field of shoulder and elbow surgery.
 He is faculty on a number of shoulder and elbow training courses and is course convenor for the south west elbow room meeting.
-With Mr Jeff Kitson and Mr Will Thomas he hosts the Exeter Shoulder and Elbow Fellowship for senior orthopeadic trainees who anticipates taking up a shoulder and elbow consultant post.
+With Mr Jeff Kitson and Mr Will Thomas he hosts the Exeter Shoulder and Elbow Fellowship for senior orthopaedic trainees who anticipates taking up a shoulder and elbow consultant post.